 This practice was employed at the Station until 1985, with cooling tower wastewater containing hexavalent chromium being discharged into the adjacent area through 1964.
 Additionally, historical waste handling and disposal practices resulted in the contamination of soils in certain areas at and around the Station.

 In our commitment to safety, reliability and environmental stewardship at the Topock Compressor Station, PG&E voluntarily partnered with numerous entities going back to 1996 to address these issues.

 Partners include the California Department of Toxic Substances Control (DTSC), the U.S. Department of the Interior (DOI), several nearby communities and Native American Tribes.
 Tribal and agency representatives play a vital role in monitoring our daily project activities.

-Extensive environmental studies have been conducted or are in progress at the Topock Compressor Station and surrounding area.
-These studies guide cleanup and stewardship activities and ensure compliance with all operating permits and regulatory requirements.
+Extensive environmental studies have been conducted at the Topock Compressor Station and surrounding area.
+These studies guide cleanup and stewardship activities and ensure compliance with all operating permits and regulatory requirements for the Topock Remedy Construction Project.
 For example: